gahunghsu/AIAFinalProject/README.md

 https://github.com/naver/sqlova

 # 開發Flow
-1. speech to text
+1. speech to text (done...)
-2. train bert by wikisql
+2. train bert by wikisql (surveying)
-3. train bert by cspider and pxgo data base on 2.'s model
+3. fine tune bert by cspider and pxgo data base on 2.'s model(cspider and pxgo data ready)
-4. implement a web interface
+4. implement a web interface(not necessary)
-5. combine 1. & 3. into 4.
+5. combine 1. & 3. into 4.(not necessary)